Skip to content

 File metadata and controls

-• Can deal with ndarrays compressed using first-class codecs & filters.
+• Can deal with NDArray compressed objects using first-class codecs & filters.

-• Performs many kind of math expressions, including reductions, indexing...
+• Performs many kinds of math expressions, including reductions, indexing...

 • Supports NumPy ufunc mechanism: mix and match NumPy and Blosc2 computations.